OBJECTIVES AND TARGETED SKILLS

 The training is in English.

-The training is facilitated by Eilidh KENNEDY, Director of IARAN and Michel MAIETTA, Founder of IARAN with the support of Francois BOURSE, Director of Studies at Futuribles International; Marie-Agnès TUR, Advisor to the Secretary General on Social Impact and Future of International Action at French Red Cross; Mariana MEREBO LOBO, Head of Humanitarian Partnerships at Oxfam International and Arthur MAGNES, Junior Researcher at Futuribles International.
+The training is facilitated by Eilidh KENNEDY, Director of IARAN and Michel MAIETTA, Founder of IARAN with the support of Marie-Agnès TUR, Advisor to the Secretary General on Social Impact and Future of International Action at French Red Cross; Mariana MERELO LOBO, International Humanitarian, Development Practitioner and Partnership Broker and Arthur MAGNES, Junior Researcher at Futuribles International.

 A file will be given to participants including a copy of the main resources used as well as a bibliography.
 This file will be sent before the training and can be completed during the training.

-The number of participants will be limited to 20 attendees in order to allow for sufficient discussion and interaction.
+The number of participants will be limited to 20 attendees (including a maximum of 10 attendees f2f) in order to allow for sufficient discussion and interaction.

 Virtual sessions will be facilitated via Teams, Miro and Sli.do and some sessions will be recorded.